antarianLogic/interchange/Sources/RESTWebService/RESTWebService.docc/RESTWebService.md

 # ``RESTWebService``

-A Swift Concurrent REST web service framework using declarative resource descriptions and returning decoded generic types.
+A Swift Concurrent REST web service framework using declarative endpoint specifications and returning decoded generic types.

 ## Overview

-A ``RESTWebServiceManager`` uses [URLSession](https://developer.apple.com/documentation/foundation/urlsession) to make [Swift Concurrent](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency) calls to [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services.
-A ``RESTResource`` struct (which ideally would be preconfigured with static convenience initializers defined in separate code or a package) is used to define the specifications of specific REST resources.
+A ``RESTWebServiceManager`` uses [URLSession](https://developer.apple.com/documentation/foundation/urlsession) to make [Swift Concurrent](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency) requests to [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services.
+A ``RESTEndpoint`` struct (which ideally would be preconfigured with static convenience initializers defined in separate code or a package) is used to define the specifications of specific REST endpoints.
 The results are decoded asynchronously (according to the generic [Decodable](https://developer.apple.com/documentation/swift/decodable) type specified by the caller) from the JSON response and returned.

 ### Initialization